jwhitham/Quake-2/README.txt

 benchmark, written in C, with heavy use of floating point.
 It is intended to be used to test the accuracy of compilers, simulators, software testing tools, CPU hardware and floating-point co-processors.
-It is not a GPU test; only the CPU, C library, math library and disk access are tested.
-At present, Linux is required, and the only supported CPU architectures are x86, ARM, and AMD64.
+It is not a GPU test; only the CPU, C library and disk access are tested.

 There are two modes.
 In benchmark mode, Headless Quake 2 measures the performance of your platform when running through a gameplay demo.
 In test mode, Headless Quake 2 plays the same demo, but also computes the CRC-32 of each frame after it is rendered, and checks this CRC-32 against a reference.

-The test is extremely sensitive to differences between your platform's floating-point implementation and the SSE2 FPU hardware which was used to compute the reference.
-If you are running on a different platform and don't have SSE2 (or ARM's VFP), you may get different results.
-The x87 FPU is not used for this reason.
-However, the test it is not affected by your math library, because the openlibm library is bundled.
-See headless_quake2/openlibm/README.md.

 Requirements: